-Hamilton's resident adult pair, Lily and Ossie, are celebrating the fifth anniversary of their arrival in Hamilton, and will begin their sixth nesting season on the Sheraton Hamilton Hotel very soon.
+Hamilton's resident adult pair, Lily and Ossie, are celebrating the sixth anniversary of their arrival in Hamilton, and will begin their sixth nesting season on the Sheraton Hamilton Hotel in March.

 Lily was banded in 2010 at the Grand Haven Board of Light & Power plant, in Michigan, and Ossie fledged from the Osler Hospital in Etobicoke in 2012.